About the Founder

 I began working in the field of educational software to reach more students than I could by staying in the classroom.
 Eventually I founded a company with the mission to try to help students learn how to learn.

-As I continued to delve into the research of study skills and methods it became quite clear: Technique definitely matters.
-I hired teachers and experts with real experience to help me expand the study skill repertoire to cover the other academic subjects besides the mathematical sciences.
+As I continued to delve into the research of study skills and methods one thing became inarguable: Technique matters.
+I hired teachers, and experts with real experience, to help me develop an inventory of study techniques, both general and subject–specific.
 And I hired people to help me build Study Swami as a vehicle to get it to you.

 We do make some assumptions about the users of the site.
 We assume that you don't mind working as long as it pays off.
 Therefore, you won't see things like "Five easy ways to boost your memory" or other silly click-bait titles.
 We also assume that you are willing to become a mature learner, and learn to treat your education and yourself in a somewhat professional manner.
 Becoming professional is, after all, the very point of spending all of this effort and money on your education.